Skip to content

 This keynote celebrates the resilience, innovation, and leadership of women shaping the future of agriculture in Michigan and beyond.
 From stewarding the land and advancing sustainable practices to championing land justice and building resilient communities, women are not just part of the movement—they are leading it.
 Attendees will gain insight into the unique attributes women bring to agriculture along with the challenges and opportunities women face in this sector.
 This address honors the visionaries on the frontlines and calls on all of us to recognize, support, and amplify their contributions in cultivating a thriving, equitable agricultural future.

-Joe Fischer, Joe Johnson.
+Speakers: Joe Fischer, Joe Johnson

 District Managers